Alfredo Lerma

 Navigating history and destiny through craft

-• He collaborates internationally with other artisans on historical research projects
+• He collaborates internationally with institutions on cultural heritage conservation

-Alfredo Lerma is a historical lutemaker and musicologist, whose meticulous work bridges architecture, history and sound.
+Alfredo Lerma is a luthier and historical guitar maker, whose meticulous work bridges architecture, history and sound.
 He studied naval technical mechanics in 1998 in Buenos Aires, resisting the pressure to inherit his father and grandfather’s profession as tool and dye manufacturers for the automotive industry in Argentina.
-Years later, a serendipitous encounter at an antique shop with what he thought was a genuine Stradivarius violin, led him to study and apprentice in the atelier of his first master luthier in 2007.
-Alfredo has pursued an unrelenting path of study since graduating as a luthier from the Tucuman School of Arts.
-His artisanal mastery reflects the precision inherited from his family’s tradition of fine tooling, his background in naval mechanics and a deep curiosity for musical heritage.
+Years later, a serendipitous encounter at an antique shop with what he believed was an authentic Stradivarius violin, led him to study and apprentice in instrument restoration in 2007.
+Alfredo has pursued an unrelenting path of study and has practised the art of violin making as a self-taught artisan, working and training with masters from the School of Arts in Tucumán, Argentina, as well as Italy, the Netherlands and Spain.
+His mastery reflects the precision inherited from his family’s tradition of fine dye making, his training in engineering and a deep curiosity for musical heritage.

 Interview